Seahawk rookie Ugo Amadi says perfect play on punt tackle shows ‘I’m not here just to play around’

 “Just that this is what I am able to bring to the table, I guess,’’ Amadi said Wednesday.
 “This is how I want to be able to come into the NFL.
 I wanted my presence to be felt and I want to make sure that I’m not here just to play around.
 I’m here to make a living and make a name for myself.
 That’s what its all about.’’

-Amadi, taken in the fourth round at number 132 overall, seems well on his way.
+Amadi, taken in the fourth round at No. 132 overall, seems well on his way.

-Through two preseason games Amadi is tied for the lead in special teams tackles with three, has two tackles and a pass defense while playing cornerback and safety, also leads Seattle with 19 yards on four punt returns (with what could have been decent gains on two returns in the opener against Denver called back due to penalties) and also has had a kickoff return for 15 yards.
+Through two preseason games, Amadi is tied for the lead in special teams tackles with three.
+He has two tackles and a pass defense while playing cornerback and safety and leads Seattle with 19 yards on four punt returns (with what could have been decent gains on two returns in the opener against Denver called back due to penalties).
+He also had a kickoff return for 15 yards.

 “He has just done something every time he has been on the field,’’ Carroll said, noting that in Wednesday’s practice he forced a fumble.
 “He’s been a really exciting player for us.’’